Kubernetes on AWS · open source

 hello@tollwing.com

-Tollwing ships with a governance constitution, 11 ADRs (the pre-DNAT capture is DEC-003), and a CI governance gate, because we hold the cost logic to a high bar and you should be able to see exactly how.
-Constitution · Architecture · ADR log
+Tollwing ships with a governance constitution, a public ADR log (the pre-DNAT capture is DEC-003; the open-core boundary is DEC-013), and a CI governance gate, because we hold the cost logic to a high bar and you should be able to see exactly how.
+Constitution · Open-core boundary · Architecture · ADR log

 See the connection before it’s rewritten, and the pod that’s actually paying.